 Welcome to fall semester 2020 at UMN Morris!
-Whether you’re arriving on campus to live, study, teach or work, you’ll notice the many actions and initiatives we have put in place to reduce the spread of COVID-19 on and around our campus.
+Whether you’re on campus to live, study, teach or work, you’ll see many actions and initiatives in place to reduce the spread of COVID-19 on and around our campus.
 Together, we can help to keep our campus community safe and healthy.

 Core COVID-19 Mitigation Requirements for Students, Faculty, and Staff